NoahLE/Test-Driven-Python-Development/README.md

 - If you get a `TypeError: 'FirefoxWebElement' object is not iterable`, make sure you're using `elements` instead of `element`.

 - Three strikes and refactor (DRY principal)

+- Integration test - Tests that rely on external systems (ex: a database)

+- `Django.db.utils.OperationalError: no such column` = migrations have not been applied yet

+-